Cook, Learn, Grow:

 Rainbow Fairy Cakes

-Weigh, mix, and decorate colourful cupcakes.
-A brilliant way to practise measuring, following steps, and unleashing creativity.
+Weigh, mix and decorate colourful cupcakes.
+A brilliant way to strengthen gross motor, follow steps and unleash creativity.

 Banana Pancakes

-Mash, pour, and flip!
-Just three ingredients make this the perfect first recipe for tiny chefs learning to help in the kitchen.
+Mash and pour!
+Just three ingredients make this the perfect Helper recipe for children learning in the kitchen.

 Quick Tips for Busy Families